Real estate professionals: It pays to stay in touch with past clients, future clients, and your sphere of influence…

 Because everyone needs a Happy New Year greeting, I’ve included that as an extra – and since Easter could be in either March or April, the Easter letter makes #26 in the set.
 But again, it’s no standard greeting.
 That letter lets you in on the origin of the Easter Bunny – and why he (or she) delivers eggs.

-Only for the young at heart…
+These keeping in touch letters are only for the young at heart…

 These letters are for agents who like to share a bit of fun, or even nonsense.
 If you’re always “all business” and always serious, they aren’t for you.It might not be in your character to share news about the annual cherry pit spitting contests.